particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 ### Billing for added devices

-#### Adding product devices - free tier
+#### Adding product devices - free plan

-Adding a device to a product in the free tier will increase the number of devices in the account by one immediately.
+Adding a device to a product in the free plan will increase the number of devices in the account by one immediately.
 There is a limit of 100 devices across all types (cellular, tracker, or Wi-Fi) in a free account.
 As the account is free, there are no billing implications, other than contributing to the free plan usage limits.

 The limit is 100 devices per account, including non-product devices and all products owned by that user.
-Thus it's possible for the number of devices allowed in a free tier product to be less than 100.
-If you have more devices, you may want to upgrade to the growth tier.
+Thus it's possible for the number of devices allowed in a free plan product to be less than 100.
+If you have more devices, you may want to upgrade to the growth plan.

-#### Adding product devices - growth tier
+#### Adding product devices - growth plan

-Adding a device to a product in the growth tier can be done in advance, and in bulk.
+Adding a device to a product in the growth plan can be done in advance, and in bulk.
 The growth plan has the concept of **metered devices** which includes all devices that have connected to the cloud at least once.
 Thus you can add many devices to your product at once, and only when you first turn them on and connect to the cloud does billing start.
 This allows devices to be assembled and configured without starting billing yet.

 Once a device comes online once, it will count against the 100 devices per block limit, even if does not connect to the cloud during the billing month.